What Is a Conventional Loan? How do they work. Step By Step you Know

 3. Jumbo loan

 A jumbo loan is a common type of nonconforming conventional loan.
-Jumbo loans allow you to borrow more than the maximum lending limit for conforming loan.
-However, they typically require a higher credit score, lower debt-to-income-ratio (DTI) and larger down payment.
+Jumbo loans allow you to borrow more than the maximum lending limit for a conforming loan.
+However, they typically require a higher credit score, lower debt-to-income ratio (DTI), and larger down payment.

 5. Adjustable-rate conventional loans

-A fixed rate mortgage loan has the same interest rate and therefore, the same monthly payment throughout the life of the loan.
-With an adjustable-rate mortgage, however you will get a fixed interest rate for a set period, typically between three and 10 years.
-After that, your interest rate can adjust each year based on the current market rates.
-ARM rates usually adjust annually, after an initial fixed-rate period of three, five, seven or 10 years.
+A fixed-rate mortgage loan has the same interest rate and therefore, the same monthly payment throughout the life of the loan.
+With an adjustable-rate mortgage, however, you will get a fixed interest rate for a set period, typically between three and 10 years.
+After that, your interest rate can be adjusted each year based on the current market rates.
+ARM rates usually adjust annually, after an initial fixed-rate period of three, five, seven, or 10 years.

 6. Conventional renovation loans